Property (T) for groups graded by root systems: Root systems

-\item[(ii)] We will say that the grading $\{X_\alpha\}$ is {\it strong} if $\{X_\alpha\}$ is strong at every pair $(\gamma,f)$ (with $\gamma\in C_f$). \item[(iii)] Given an integer $k$, we will say that the grading $\{X_\alpha\}_{\alpha\in \Phi}$ is {\it $k$-strong} if for any irreducible subsystem $\Psi$ of rank $k$ of $\Phi$ the grading $\{X_\alpha\}_{\alpha\in \Psi}$ is strong. \end{itemize} \end{Definition} \begin{Remark} In Sections~7 and 8 we will need to verify that the natural gradings of certain Steinberg groups and twisted Steinberg groups are strong.
-In each of these examples the following property will be satisfied: .12cm For any two functionals $f,f'\in \FFF(\Phi)$ there exists an automorphism $w\in \Aut(G)$ which permutes the root subgroups $\{X_{\alpha}\}_{\alpha\in\Phi}$ between themselves, and the induced action of $w$ on $\Phi$ sends the Borel subset $\Phi_f$ to the Borel subset $\Phi_{f'}$. .12cm In the presence of this property, in order to prove that the grading $\{X_{\alpha}\}$ is strong it suffices to check that it is strong at $(\gamma,f)$ where $f\in\FFF(\Phi)$ is a fixed functional and $\gamma$ runs over $C_f$.
+\item[(ii)] We will say that the grading $\{X_\alpha\}$ is \emph{strong} if $\{X_\alpha\}$ is strong at every pair $(\gamma,\Phi_f)$ (with $\gamma\in C_f$). \item[(iii)] Given an integer $k$, we will say that the grading $\{X_\alpha\}_{\alpha\in \Phi}$ is \emph{$k$-strong} if for any irreducible subsystem $\Psi$ of rank $k$ of $\Phi$ the grading $\{X_\alpha\}_{\alpha\in \Psi}$ is strong. \end{itemize} \end{Definition} \begin{Remark} In~\S~\ref{sec:steinberg}~and~\S~\ref{sec:twisted} we will need to verify that the natural gradings of certain Steinberg groups and twisted Steinberg groups are strong.
+With the exception of \S~\ref{sec:moregroups}, all examples we will consider satisfy the following property: .12cm For any two functionals $f,f'\in \FFF(\Phi)$ there exists an automorphism $w\in \Aut(G)$ which permutes the root subgroups $\{X_{\alpha}\}_{\alpha\in\Phi}$ between themselves, and the induced action of $w$ on $\Phi$ sends the Borel subset $\Phi_f$ to the Borel subset $\Phi_{f'}$. .12cm In the presence of this property, in order to prove that the grading $\{X_{\alpha}\}$ is strong it suffices to check that it is strong at $(\gamma,\Phi_f)$ where $f\in\FFF(\Phi)$ is a fixed functional and $\gamma$ runs over $C_f$.
 In each of our examples, we shall use a functional $f$ such that $\Phi_f$ is the set of positive roots (with respect to a fixed system of simple roots).
-To simplify the terminology, we shall say that the grading is {\it strong at $\gamma$} if it is strong at $(\gamma,f)$ for the $f$ that we fixed. \end{Remark}
+To simplify the terminology, we shall say that the grading is \emph{strong at $\gamma$} if it is strong at $(\gamma,f)$ for the $f$ that we fixed. \end{Remark}

 \begin{Example} Let $\Phi$ be a root system of type $A_2$ and let $\{X_{\gamma}\}$.
 A sufficient condition for the grading to be strong is that $[X_\alpha,X_\beta] = X_{\alpha+\beta}$ for any pairs of roots $\alpha$ and $\beta$ such that $\alpha+\beta$ is also a root.
 This condition is also necessary under the additional assumption that every element in a Borel subgroup can be expressed uniquely as a product of elements in the 3 root subgroups (put in some fixed order). \end{Example}